L-Kh-Hovhannisyan/LibraryHedgehogBot/README.md

 # LibraryHedgehogBot
 There's a bot in my library!

+- This bot is still a work in progress
 - Language: Russian
 - The project created especially for Moscow State University
 ### Table of Contents